ammarbinfaisal/blog/_posts/2026-04-06-opsec-deception.md

 <blockquote>

-historically how has obscurity or false information leak worked as an opsec strategy
+historically how has obscurity or false information leak worked as an opsec strategy  <br>

-example
+example <br>

-- showing >=2 mutually exclusive scenarios as likely to an adversary tracking or spying on a group/individual - like forces mobilise at two locations both of which were not really going to do anything and something else was planned
+- showing >=2 mutually exclusive scenarios as likely to an adversary tracking or spying on a group/individual - like forces mobilise at two locations both of which were not really going to do anything and something else was planned <br>

-i am trying to describe this abstractly but you get the idea what patterni am trying to search for
+i am trying to describe this abstractly but you get the idea what patterni am trying to search for <br>

 i need to search for this pattern in millitary, spy agencies, criminal groups or any other entity (group/individual) which operates in secret and how they have used this in opsec   to create confusion or misleading their adversaries